Launch of new conversation on the arts in schools

 Find out more

-This project is led by A New Direction and researched written by Sally Bacon and Pauline Tambling, delivered in partnership with the Bridge Organisations with funding from the Calouste Gulbenkian Foundation (UK Branch).
+This project is led by A New Direction and researched and written by Sally Bacon and Pauline Tambling, delivered in partnership with the Bridge Organisations with funding from the Calouste Gulbenkian Foundation (UK Branch).